Scroll to Top

 I am super eager to help others find their path to recovery, by sharing my experience, strength, and hope.
 I hope to show people that they do not have to live in the dark anymore, but instead they can live in the light.
 That is my biggest joy in life today and what I am most passionate about!

-Julie Cline
+Julianna Cline

 Director of Human Resources